Rukawuba/NBA_HOF_Prediction_Model/README.md

 ## Contributions
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-Special thanks to the creators of the dataset used in this project.
+Special thanks to the creators of the NBA API dataset that was used in this project.
 Inspiration for this project came from the desire to explore predictive modeling in sports analytics.